Monumental Clock of Pachuca: Centennial

-On September 15, 2010, the clock turned 100 years of being built.
-Commemoration which was on par with the celebrations of the Bicentennial of Mexican independence.
-A ceremony where it talk about the historical and evolutionary portrait of the Monumental Clock in voice of Luis Corrales Vivar, director of the Casa de la Cultura de Pachuca, are counted with the participation of the Philharmonic Orchestra of Pachuca, it had the Centennial flag located on Elementary School Julián Villagrán and is the same national flag with which, were honored in laying the foundation stone of the Monumental Clock.
+On 15 September 2010, the monument celebrated its 100th anniversary.
+Commemoration was on par with the celebrations of the bicentennial of Mexican independence that same year.
+Luis Corrales Vivar, director of the Casa de la Cultura de Pachuca, spoke at a ceremony about the historical and evolutionary portrait of the Monumental Clock, in which the Philharmonic Orchestra of Pachuca also participated.
+The Centennial flag was displayed at the Elementary School Julián Villagrán, the same national flag used to honor the laying of the foundation stone of the Monumental Clock.

-The September 24 of 2010 was a light show and a concert by Ranchera music singer Pepe Aguilar, compared with 10 000 spectators, also unveiled a plaque commemorating the centennial.
-It also carried out art competition "100 Years, 100 watches" urban art exhibition by citizens of Pachuca the corridor is located at the street Río de las Avenidas.
+On 25 September 2010 there was a light show and a concert by ranchera singer Pepe Aguilar attended by 10,000 spectators, where a plaque commemorating the centennial was also unveiled.
+An urban art exhibition and competition, "100 Years, 100 Watches", arranged by the citizens of Pachuca, was held along the Río de las Avenidas.

-In 2011 it was declared a protected area by order of Pachuca City Council, published in the Official Gazette of the State of Hidalgo.
+In 2011 the Monumental Clock was declared a protected area by order of the Pachuca City Council, as published in the Official Gazette of the State of Hidalgo.